coredreamstudios/WrestleMINUS/README.md

 #### Primary Container Types:
 These are containers that are the base file type for most files

->> HSPC:
-A container primarily used in 2K17 and later.
+-- HSPC (A container primarily used in 2K17 and later.)
->> EPK8:
-A container primarily used in 2K15 and 2K16, used for most mods to get custom slots.
+-- EPK8 (A container primarily used in 2K15 and 2K16, used for most mods to get custom slots.)
-##### EPAC:
-A container primarily used in older games, can sometimes appear in certain files.
+-- EPAC (A container primarily used in older games, can sometimes appear in certain files.)

 #### Secondary Container Types:
-these are what the primary containers have within them.
+These are what the primary containers have within them.

-##### SHDC:
-A container primarily used in 2K17 and later.
-##### PACH:
-A container primarily used in 2K15 and 2K16.
+-- SHDC (A container primarily used in 2K17 and later) -- PACH (A container primarily used in 2K15 and 2K16)

 #### Compression Types:
 These are types of compression the game uses.